Russian Institute for Strategic Studies

 Many of its employees are retired senior Russian foreign intelligence officials appointed by Putin's office.

 History

 The institute was part of the Foreign Intelligence Service of the Russian Federation until 2009 when it was transferred to the Presidential Administration of Russia and became directly accountable to the President of Russia (Vladimir Putin).
-Structure of RISS can be found here.

-Morozov house

 The Russian Institute for Strategic Studies (RISI) was founded on 4 January 2017 with Mikhail Fradkov.

+Building

-The Morozov house at Smolensky Boulevard, 26/9, building 1, underwent improvements under the Office of the Presidential Affairs, which were authorized by Vladimir Putin on 22 February 2017, to become the location of RISI's offices.
+Since 2017, RISI is at the former mansion of Mikhail Morozov at Smolensky Boulevard, 26/9, building 1, underwent improvements under the Office of the Presidential Affairs, which were authorized by Vladimir Putin on 22 February 2017, to become the location of RISI's offices.
 In 2019, the restoration was completed.

 Activities

 According to its mission statement, the organization activities include: